-- Fighting, poor behavior in school and violation of the student handbook or code of conduct is detrimental to the individual and the team he/she represents.
-Therefore, disciplinary action will be taken, which may result in his/her removal from the team.
-(This is more clearly defined in Code of Ethical Behavior Section). - Prior to starting practice each season, students will be expected to turn in paperwork, fees, insurance, and clear up any obligations from previous seasons before they will be allowed to practice with the rest of the team.
+- To be eligible, students must not have any F's for OVERALL (semester) grades. - Grades are checked every two weeks during the season. - Eligibility will only affect school-sponsored athletics. - Students will not be prevented from going on an academic field trip because of ineligibility. - If the student becomes ineligible they have the ability to appeal this grade check.
+An appeal consists of getting all of their semester grades to passing (D or above).
+They must then bring a grade check to an administrator for approval.
+Once administrator approves they are immediately eligible. - Prior to starting practice each season, students will be expected to turn in paperwork, fees, insurance, and clear up any obligations from previous seasons before they will be allowed to practice with the rest of the team.
 Prospective students will not be allowed to practice or turn out for a sport/activity following another sport/activity until all issued material is checked in from the previous sport/activity and all fees are paid.
-Absolutely no student athlete will be allowed to practice until all paperwork is returned to the coach and on file with the athletic department, no exceptions. - All students are required to have insurance; if you do not have insurance you may purchase the school insurance through the main office.
+Absolutely no student athlete will be allowed to practice until all paperwork is returned to the coach and on file with the athletic department, no exceptions. - All students are required to have insurance; if you do not have insurance you may purchase the insurance offered by the school.
+Information is available from the office and on the district website.